sany2k8/practice-terraform-in-local-with-floci/README.md

 # Experiment with ANY of Floci's ~70 free services

 Everything Floci emulates is free, unlimited, and local.
 There's **no pre-built module for every service** — you add the ones you want, when you want them.
-Two easy paths:

 ## See what's available first